Duc7111/AIGENT_JS/README.md

 # **AIGENT_JS**
 ## **Contributers**
-Phan Trung Duc : Backend developer
+Phan Trung Duc - 21125035: Backend developer
-Nguyen Dinh Ngoc Tri: Frontend developer
+Nguyen Dinh Ngoc Tri - 21125065: Frontent developer
-Le Truong Tho: Frontend developer
+Le Truong Tho - 21125158: Frontend developer

 ## **Introduction**
 AIGENeraTor is an application designed for creating AI or programs in general with drag-and-drop method.
 This application is currently created for educational purpose, so the perfomance of programs created with this aplication might have quite bad performance.